unwindnl/GalacticBot_PHP/README.md

 # Warning

 Please note that this library is still under development.
-It is not advisable to trade with large amounts at this stage.
+We advice to use this software only on the Stellar testnet as this is experimental code created for R&D into blockchain technology.

 # Installation